NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 ## SQL Database - Data Layer (Backend)

-The SQL database is a core part of the system as it holds all necessary data; travel times, demographic information etc. to support the application.
+The SQL database is a core part of the application as it holds all necessary data; travel times, demographic information etc. to support the application.
 The main queries will be processed based on travel time.

 - The data component uses MySQL data management tool.
 - This requires the installation of MySQL server in the hosting server.